acdesouza/telegram_bot_amazon_affiliate_rails/README.md

 # How it works

-The `Telegram::WebhookController` receives the Telegram request and asks `TelegramBot` to reply to it.
+The `Telegram::WebhookController` receives the Telegram request and asks `Telegram::Bot` to reply to it.

 # Telegram API docs